Can't Feel My Face: Critical reception

+NME ranked it at number 43 on their "The Best Songs Of The Decade: The 2010s" list: "'Can't Feel My Face' was a bold move for The Weeknd – though not because it took risks musically.
+This hulking chunk of space-age disco-funk was always destined to top the charts."
+In 2021, Mixmag placed the song on its "The 30 Best Songs About Cocaine" list.

 Chart performance

 "Can't Feel My Face" debuted at number 24 on the US Billboard Hot 100, making a Hot Shot Debut on the chart; it was the Weeknd's third Hot Shot Debut in a year after his previous singles "The Hills" and "Earned It".
 It produced first-week digital sales of 93,000 units and garnered 4.2 million US streams and 38 million airplay audiences.
 In its third week on the chart, the song reached number six on the Hot 100, making it his third top 10 hit, and his second solo top 10 hit.
 After three weeks at number two, "Can't Feel My Face" ascended to number one on the Hot 100, replacing OMI's "Cheerleader" and becoming the Weeknd's first number-one single on that chart.
 It spent three non-consecutive weeks in three separate runs at the top of the Billboard Hot 100, becoming the sixth song to achieve this feat, and the first song to do so since Bruno Mars's "Grenade" in 2011.
 In its third week at number one, "The Hills" reached number two, becoming the first act since The Black Eyed Peas to attain the top two positions on the Hot 100 as a lead artist.
 The following week, "The Hills" topped the chart, making the Weeknd the first artist since Taylor Swift to replace themselves at the top spot; "Can't Feel My Face" fell to number three.
 It spent nineteen weeks in the chart's top ten before dropping out on November 21, 2015.

 As of March 2016, it has sold 2,413,488 copies in the US.